Do you ever feel lonely?

 The power of face to face connection is second to none.
 But there is a place for digital communities too.
 I see social media as the platform to foster, continue and leverage relationships.
 To multiply the power of them for everyone’s benefit.
 It’s why I have a free Facebook community (The Courageous Leaders Club) of amazing people who want to be there and who are making friends and doing business with each other.
 When you buy a ticket for EL live you will get immediate access to a private facebook community where all the speakers and attendees are building relationships with each other ahead of the event.
 The group will stay open long after the event too, so you can continue on the connections.

-I’m glad that community is my word for 2018.
-It’s been a powerful force that has guided all my projects and the results speak for themselves.
-How do you currently build a community round your business?
+Community has been a powerful force that has guided all my projects and the results speak for themselves.
+How do you currently build a community around your business?
 I’d love to know.